 Requirements for Stockholder Proposals to be Brought Before an Annual Meeting.
-For stockholder proposals to be considered properly brought before an annual meeting by a stockholder, the stockholder must have given timely notice therefor in writing to the Secretary of the Company.
-To be timely for the 2001 annual meeting of stockholders, a stockholder's notice must be delivered to or mailed and received by the Secretary of the Company at the principal executive offices of the Company, between January 28, 2001 and February 28, 2001.
-A stockholder's notice to the Secretary must set forth as to each matter the stockholder proposes to bring before the annual meeting (i) a brief description of the business desired to be brought before the annual meeting and the reasons for conducting such business at the annual meeting, (ii) the name and record address of the Scompany which are beneficially owned by the stockholder, and (iv) any material interest of the stockholder in such business.
+For stockholder proposals to be considered properly brought before an annual meeting by a stockholder, the stockholder must have given timely notice therefore in writing to the Secretary of the Company.
+To be timely for the 2002 annual meeting of stockholders, a stockholder's notice must be delivered to or mailed and received by the Secretary of the Company at the principal executive offices of the Company, between February 2, 2002 and March 6, 2002.
+A stockholder's notice to the Secretary must set forth as to each matter the stockholder proposes to bring before the annual meeting (i) a brief description of the business desired to be brought before the annual meeting and the reasons for conducting such business at the annual meeting, (ii) the name and record address of the stockholder proposing such business, (iii) the class and number of shares of the Company which are beneficially owned by the stockholder, and (iv) any material interest of the stockholder in such business.

 Requirements for Stockholder Proposals to be Considered for Inclusion in the Company's Proxy Materials.
-Stockholder proposals submitted pursuant to Rule 14a-8 under the Securities Exchange Act of 1934, as amended (the "Exchange Act") and intended to be presented at the Company's 2001 annual meeting of stockholders must be received by the Company not later than December 15, 2000 in order to be considered for inclusion in the Company's proxy materials for that meeting.
+Stockholder proposals submitted pursuant to Rule 14a-8 under the Securities Exchange Act of 1934, as amended (the "EXCHANGE ACT") and intended to be presented at the Company's 2002 annual meeting of stockholders must be received by the Company not later than December 21, 2001 in order to be considered for inclusion in the Company's proxy materials for that meeting.